bcionescu/vraja/README.md

 + [x] Repeat this process with every matching length word in the dictionary, until we run out.
 + [x] Order the suggestions from highest to lowest.
 This way, the highest matching word will come up first.
 + [x] If we have multiple words with the same score, prioritise results of the exact same length as the misspelling.
 If we still have a tie, prioritise the word that starts with the same letter as the misspelled word, as I suspect errors are more likely to occur later in the word, as opposed to the start.
++ [x] The if statements in the manual rules function are very inefficient.
+Not only do we check every single one, but we also check them all for each potential match.
+All we need to do is check whether the misspelling is in that list.
+If so, return the correct spelling.
+Maybe use a struct.
++ [ ] The current version of the algo gives higher scores to longer words.
+This is a problem, so the scores need to be adjusted based on the length.
+Maybe even something like dividing the score by the length of the word.
 + [ ] Add expressions such as "a lot" and "don't" in the dictionary.
 Alternatively, have them in their own dictionary, or hard code them into the .c file for now.
 + [ ] If we only have one letter, like x, or t, especially if it's ['q','w','d','x','z','`'] then it's probably just 'a'.
 + [ ] Maybe sometimes prioritise words of the same, or similar length, especially for very short words.
 + [ ] Short words are more likely to not have the last group calculated.
 We still need to take that into account, and award some points for it.
-+ [x] The if statements in the manual rules function are very inefficient.
-Not only do we check every single one, but we also check them all for each potential match.
-All we need to do is check whether the misspelling is in that list.
-If so, return the correct spelling.
-Maybe use a struct.
-+ [ ] Move the manual rules into multiple .txt files, and apply the same logic.
-Only import the one that you really need, and have it in an easily readable format, such as misspelling->correct-spelling
 + [ ] Pass a text via a file.
 + [ ] Check the text for words which do not appear in the dictionary.
 + [ ] Output the text to the console, writing the misspelled words in red text.